 Cognitive distortions may make it harder to recover from using drugs and drinking.
 Still, the vital thing to understand about these distortions is that they are beliefs and thoughts are not realities.
 Here are four of the most frequent cognitive distortions that impede recovery from substance use disorder:

-All-or-nothing thinking, often known as black-and-white thinking, is a cognitive distortion that many individuals who suffer from SUD encounter.
-It leads people to perceive things in extremes.
+All-or-nothing thinking, often known as black-and-white thinking, is a type of cognitive distortion that many individuals who suffer from SUD encounter.
+It leads people to perceive things in extremes and leaves no shades of gray in emotional reasoning.
 For example, a person may think that if they abstain from drugs or alcohol for a day or two, they will believe they are no longer suffering from a substance use or alcohol use problem.
 They may become overconfident that they have overcome their addiction.
 So, if they later relapse, it may be disastrous.

 Consequential to relapsing, someone with all-or-nothing thinking may feel like a failure since they did not achieve their goals.
 It may also make them feel pessimistic about their future.
 There are no absolutes for most things in life.
 There are gray areas in most instances.
 The recovery process necessitates self-compassion, which this cognitive distortion does not allow for, since things must be a particular way or not at all.

-Overgeneralization defines a viewpoint of things in an extreme manner or taking a tiny occurrence and using it to support irrational conclusions or a simple view that is false.
+Overgeneralization defines a viewpoint of things in an extreme manner, jumping to conclusions or taking a tiny occurrence and using it to support irrational conclusions or a simple view that is false.
 For example, someone may have taken drugs with their friends once or twice and then claim that they had used drugs socially their whole lives.
-This thinking trap may cause severe assumptions about your future or the life of others.
+This polarized thinking trap may cause severe assumptions about your future or the life of others.

 Mental filtering is a term that refers to a momentary decrease in awareness of the good elements of a person's life and a temporary slowing down of personal responsibility development.
-For example, it is a cognitive distortion that enables a person to continue to harm oneself inadvertently.
+It can also impact a person's self-esteem.
+For example, it is a cognitive distortion that discounts the positive and enables a person to continue to harm oneself inadvertently.
 Not only does mental filtering occur when a person avoids unpleasant ideas, but it may also refer to filtering out good information.

-People with substance use disorders don't always understand how they may filter out pleasant moments and lovely things they do for themselves or that others do for them.
+People with substance use disorders don't always understand how they may go about disqualifying the positive and filter out pleasant moments and lovely things they do for themselves or that others do for them.
 Many individuals with SUD believe that everyone else has it much better than them and that they are the only ones suffering, which is how this cognitive distortion may make them think they're alone and could lead to a relapse.

-Catastrophizing is the irrational thought that if anything terrible occurs, it will be the worst thing that has ever happened.
-It is when you think your circumstance is the worst-case scenario and will have disastrous repercussions.
+Catastrophizing is the irrational thought that if anything terrible occurs, it will be the worst possible thing that has ever happened.
+It is when you think your circumstance is the worst-case scenario and that the one event will have the most disastrous of repercussions.
+This pattern of thinking creates and stress and anxiety.
 People often associate a catastrophizing notion with an increase in worry, sadness and other unpleasant feelings.
 Catastrophizing means expecting the worst to happen to you and believing that the result would be very severe and long-lasting.

 Therapy Can Help to Reduce the Impact of Cognitive Distortions

 Cognitive distortions are beliefs or attitudes that lead to an inaccurate or negative perception of oneself or others.
-They may make it challenging to identify what causes your drug use or prevent you from taking actions toward recovery.
-Cognitive-behavioral therapy (CBT) may assist you in identifying these cognitive distortions and then replacing them with more positive ideas.
-CBT focuses on how your erroneous thoughts affect emotions, feelings and actions.
-You can use cognitive-behavioral therapy to investigate how distorted beliefs can lead to ongoing substance-related behavior.
+Just about everyone experiences cognitive distortions, but when they make it challenging to identify what causes your drug use or prevent you from taking actions toward recovery, that's when it becomes a problem.
+Cognitive-behavioral therapy (CBT) may assist you in identifying these cognitive distortions and then replacing them with more positive ideas through cognitive restructuring.
+CBT focuses on how erroneous thoughts can cause people to affect their emotions, feelings and actions.
+You can use cognitive-behavioral therapy to investigate how distorted thinking patterns may lead to ongoing substance-related behavior.